sudoyh/React_Map/README.md

 This feature allows for the addition and customization of various layers on top of the base map.
 These layers can represent different types of data or features.
 Examples include:
   <p>- Markers: Icons or custom images placed on the map to represent specific points of interest (e.g., alrams, events).
 Clicking on a marker could display a pop-up with detailed information about that location.</p>
   <p>- Lines: Polylines drawn on the map to represent routes, boundaries, or connections between locations.
 These lines could be styled with different colors, widths, and opacities.</p>
-  <p>- Shapes (Polygons): Areas enclosed by lines, used to represent regions, parks, or other geographical areas.
-These shapes can be filled with color and have outlines. </p>
-  <p>- Clustering: Grouping markers together at higher zoom levels to prevent map clutter and improve performance.
-As the user zooms in, the clusters can break apart into individual markers.</p>
   <p>- Data Integration (Connecting to External Data Sources):  The application will be capable of integrating data from external sources to enrich the map visualization.
 Common data formats like GeoJSON will be supported.</p>

 </p>